-- Connect power adapter to the oscilloscope, and the oscilloscope should not be pressed on the adapter cable. - Press the power button to start the instrument.
+- Connect power adapter to the oscilloscope, and the oscilloscope should not be pressed on the adapter cable. - Check the Power-off lock on the side of oscilloscope and press the power button to start the instrument.

 Power on

 • Press the power button to start the instrument while ensuring it is connected to a power supply.